Save Money: Everybody opening up a restaurant faces the same dilemma at some point: whether to buy new or used appliances.

 1. Make Sure You Get a Good Deal on Your Used Appliances.

-The good news is that you don’t have to buy all used or all-new; instead, you can mix and match based on what works for your budget and which pieces of equipment you need.
+The good news is that you don’t have to buy all used or all-new; instead, you can mix and match based on what works for your budget to save money and which pieces of equipment you need.
 Knowing how to avoid a potential dud when evaluating used pieces is the key to getting a good bargain.
 You don’t want to pay more than you should if a piece of equipment isn’t in a good and clean condition, or if it looks like it needs repairs.

 Examine the equipment in person before buying so you can see the condition for yourself.
 Or, if you are buying used equipment online, request detailed photos and a written record of any damages.
 It doesn’t hurt to negotiate, especially if you see any flaws or damage that would need repair.